ralphjsmit/filament/packages/forms/docs/03-select.md

     })
 ```

+<UtilityInjection set="formFields" version="4.x">The `tableArguments()` method can inject various utilities into the function as parameters.</UtilityInjection>

-In your table configuration class, you can access these arguments through the Livewire component:
+In your table configuration class, you can access these arguments using the `$table->getArguments()` method:

 ```php
 use Filament\Forms\Components\TableSelect\Livewire\TableSelectLivewireComponent;